vruumllc/vr65816_PCB/README.md

 My cost per kit of parts was about $114 USD, including shipping, fees, and taxes.

-The total price therefore came out to be about $132 USD (September 2026, Silicon Valley, USA).
+The total price per board therefore came out to be about $132 USD (September 2026, Silicon Valley, USA).